A Modern Chronicle: Reception

-Upton Sinclair's review of the novel for The New Age was critical, claiming that a "peculiar intellectual and spiritual immaturity" was becoming more apparent as Churchill's novels had progressed from historical romances to modern themes.
-Sinclair noted that he had read all of Churchill's works "not only because I like to pass a day of rest now and then, but because Mr. Churchill is our most prominent popular novelist and sells several hundred thousand copies of each of his books, and is therefore an important sign of the times."
-Sinclair thus noted that the novel shows "just exactly how far the mind of the American people has progressed on the subject" of divorce.
+Upton Sinclair's review of the novel for The New Age said a "peculiar intellectual and spiritual immaturity" was becoming more apparent as Churchill's novels had progressed from historical romances to modern themes.
+Sinclair said that he had read all of Churchill's works "not only because I like to pass a day of rest now and then, but because Mr. Churchill is our most prominent popular novelist and sells several hundred thousand copies of each of his books, and is therefore an important sign of the times" and that the novel shows "just exactly how far the mind of the American people has progressed on the subject" of divorce.